-The Aquatic Center had a very good summer with plenty of sunny weather.
-At the end of the season, the Aquatic Center was able to fund \$75,000 worth of facility improvements with no tax money being used.
+The Aquatic Center had an average summer with plenty of sunny weather.
+At the end of the season, the Aquatic Center was able to fund \$35,000 worth of facility improvements without using any tax money.

 Pension Plans

 All full-time police officers and full-time non-uniformed employees hired before January 1, 2013, are members of the Police and Non-Uniformed Defined Benefit Pension Plans.
 The Township is eligible for Act 205 assistance in the form of state aid.
 The plans are administered by the Univest Bank and Trust Co.
 Trust Department.
 Non-uniformed full-time employees hired after December 31, 2012, are members of a Defined Contribution Pension Plan.